earlye/nephele/README.rst

 * Renamed from aws-shell to nephele (after the mythological cloud nymph), and got the tool to be installable via pip.

+* You can now run a command across the instances in an auto scaling group.
+Navigate to the group and use the `run` command.

+* Cloudwatch logging support has commenced.
+It's very rudimentary so far - you can see log groups inside stacks, select them using the logGroup command, and see that there are streams present.
+  The output is not beautified yet, and you can't actually see the content of those streams yet.
+Soon.